JadeOfMaar/RationalResources/README.md

 * LqdAmmonia, LqdCO2, LqdMethane, LqdNitrogen, LqdOxygen, Water.

 ## Compatibility
-Realistic Resources purges resource distributions placed by most other mods.
+Comprehensive Planetary Resources purges resource distributions placed by most other mods.
 Untagged resource distributions are all deleted in the ModuleManager `:FINAL` pass.
 The whitelisting mentioned below largely only applies to global/universal placements, and nearly no specific/per-planet placements in order to prevent unwanted high concentrations like Karbonite on Eve.

 **Whitelisted resources**
 * Antimatter, ArgonGas, LqdHe3, LqdHydrogen, XenonGas. (used by at least the Near Future Tech and Far Future Tech mods).